Caliper Basics

 A distinctive Caliper feature is the ability to enable performance measurements programmatically with the ConfigManager API.
 For example, we often let users activate performance measurements with a command-line argument.

-To access and control the built-in configurations, create a cali::ConfigManager object.
+To use the ConfigManager API, create a cali::ConfigManager object.
 Add a configuration string with add(), start the requested configuration channels with start(), and trigger output with flush().
 In MPI programs, the flush() method must be called before MPI_Finalize:

 #include <caliper/cali.h>